nidhish2004/CPROGRAMS/README.md

 10. Write a C program to implement Linked list operations
 11. Write a C program to implement Stack operations such as PUSH, POP and PEEK
 12. Write a C program to implement the application of Stack
+13. Write a C program to implement Queue operations such as ENQUEUE, DEQUEUE and Display